 In addition to these MS-DRG-based payments, Medicare reimburses transplant centers for "reasonable and necessary" organ acquisition costs, which are considered "pass-through" costs from the prospective payment system, and are not based on the payments for the applicable MS-DRG.
 Pass-through organ acquisition costs include services required for the acquisition of an organ, such as tissue typing, organ preservation, transport of organs, donor evaluation and other acquisition costs.
 The separate payments for these costs are determined on a reasonable cost basis established through the transplant center's Medicare cost report.
-During OCS clinical trials, even before the OCS had been approved by the FDA, the Medicare program reimbursed transplant centers for their use of the OCS for lung, heart and liver transplantation.
-We believe, though cannot be assured, that the costs incurred by transplant centers for the organ-specific OCS Console, OCS Perfusion Sets and OCS Solutions will be classified as organ acquisition costs for which Medicare will provide additional reimbursement.
+The costs incurred by transplant centers for the organ-specific OCS Console, OCS Perfusion Sets and OCS Solutions are classified as organ acquisition costs for which Medicare provides additional reimbursement.
 However, Medicare does not reimburse for items determined not to be reasonable and necessary for diagnosis or treatment of an illness or injury.
 The CMS and Medicare contractors who administer Medicare around the country have substantial discretion in determining whether the OCS is reasonable and necessary in this context.
 Either CMS or a Medicare contractor might determine that Medicare will not cover and reimburse for the cost of the OCS in the absence of reliable clinical data evidencing the benefits to patients of the use of the OCS.
 The data we collect from our prior, ongoing and planned clinical studies and patient registry may not be sufficient for this purpose in a coverage determination by CMS or a Medicare contractor.
 Accordingly, Medicare might not reimburse transplant centers for all or a portion of the cost of the OCS.
-We believe that private insurers and other public insurers in the United States generally will follow the coverag
+We believe that private insurers and other public insurers in the United States generally will follow the coverage and payment policies of Medicare.

 Outside of the United States, reimbursement and funding systems vary significantly by country, and within some countries, by region.
 Many foreign markets have government managed healthcare systems that govern reimbursement and funding for medical devices and procedures.
 In the European Union member states, the costs associated with organ transplant procedures may be paid for by national insurance and in some cases private insurers or by both national insurance and private insurers, depending on the priorities established by individual programs.
-These reimbursement arrangements are subject to complex rules and regulations at the national and regional levels that can vary between member states of the European Union and are likely to require that we demonstrate that the OCS is superior to existing preservation methods.
+These reimbursement arrangements are subject to complex rules and regulations at the national and regional levels that can vary between member states of the European Union and may require that we perform additional clinical studies to demonstrate that the OCS is superior to existing preservation methods.
 We have no studies currently planned to collect such clinical data, and any studies of this kind likely would be expensive and lengthy and may not ultimately produce results adequate to secure reimbursement.
 In some cases, we might not be able to secure adequate reimbursement for the OCS at all or until we have collected additional clinical data supporting the benefits associated with the use of the OCS in transplant procedures.
 Hospitals or surgeons in countries or regions where separate additional reimbursement or funding for the OCS is not available may determine that the benefits of the OCS do not or will not outweigh the cost of the OCS.
 Alternatively, we may be required to enter into risk sharing arrangements with payers.